6 Things to Know – 4 Steps To Take – 8 Vendor Reviews

 Impact on Doctors

 After EHR, PA is the number two cause of job dissatisfaction among physicians.
-And of the tens of thousands of dollars that doctors pay out of pocket each year to process preauthorizations, none of it is reimbursed by insurance companies, representing an egregious and injurious burden placed upon providers who are bound by oath, by desire, and by law to provide the best possible healthcare for their patients.
-Resources spent on bureaucracy are resources unavailable to patients.
+And of the hundreds of hours that doctors spend interacting with insurances each year to process PA, none of it is reimbursed by insurance companies, representing an egregious and injurious burden placed upon providers who are bound by oath, by desire, and by law to provide the best possible healthcare for their patients.
+Resources spent on bureaucracy are resources that are ultimately unavailable to patients.

 Impact on Patients